AleksandraSterniewska/saucedemo-automation-tests/tests/requirements/checkout-flow-smoke-002.md

    - Enter the last name **"Smith"**.
    - Enter the zip/postal code **"00-000"**.
    - Click "Continue" button.
-   - Check the title of the secondary header on the "Checkout: Overview" page.
+   - Check title of the added product on the "Checkout: Overview" page.
+Compare this title with the name of the added product on the product list page.
+   - Check the values under the heading: *"Payment Information"*, *"Shipping Information"*, *"Total"*.

 5. **Finish the order process:**
    - Click "Finish" button.